Summer 2017 Hamptons Restaurant News

-As the spring season approaches Hamptonites are fixated on a few things: forgetting about the frigid temps of winter, plotting warm weather planting, and eagerly anticipating the new restaurant announcements for the upcoming summer season.
+As the summer season approaches Hamptonites are fixated on a few things: forgetting about the rainy days of spring, plotting warm weather garden planting, and eagerly anticipating the new restaurant openings for the upcoming summer season.
 Here’s what KDHamptons knows so far…

 11 MADISON PARK POPPING UP IN AMAGANSETT

 Lucky us!
 When Will Guidara and Daniel Humm close legendary Eleven Madison Park for renovations this summer, they’ll be shipping off the chef and staff to the East End to take over the Moby’s space in Amagansett for a summer pop up.
 EMP Summer House will open in June with three different dining areas: an indoor restaurant, outdoor dining under a tent with picnic tables, and open air tables.
 Here’s a new twist for the Hamptons, only American Express card carriers can make a reservation, or pay with credit card.
 Non-Amex holding diners can still go, but only if they can nab a table by walking in and if they pay by cash.
 Location: 341 Pantigo Rd. in East Hampton.

 LULU KITCHEN & BAR TO OPEN IN SAG HARBOR